 Using a UPC barcode is a tried-and-true way of ensuring other partners in your supply chain can read and understand your barcodes.
 That’s because a UPC barcode is truly universal, and all barcode readers can identify that GTIN.

-Inventory apps like Sortly are also capable of reading UPC barcodes.
-And, better yet, you can scan UPC barcodes when adding new inventory to your dashboard.
+Inventory apps like Sortly are also capable of reading UPC barcodes using a smartphone, tablet, or synced external Bluetooth scanner.
+And better yet, you can scan UPC barcodes when adding new inventory to your dashboard.
 Many details (and sometimes even photos) will automatically be added to an item profile.

 Faster check-in and check-out